 To create it, you’ll need to go beyond the demographic data related to your target audience.
 The persona must include more specific and intuitive details such as first name, hobbies, needs, pains, and motivations.

 The idea is to facilitate the development of strategies that may impact your potential clients.
-When you see them as a persona, it is easier to explore their characteristics and leads them to conversion.
+When you see them as a persona, it is easier to explore their characteristics which leads them to conversion.

 4. Define your marketing strategy

-After studying your company, defining your objectives and structuring your persona, it’s time to sculpt the details of your marketing strategy.
+After studying your company, defining your objectives, and structuring your persona, it’s time to sculpt the details of your marketing strategy.

 This begins with choosing the most appropriate channels for brand promotion and customer communication.